codewith-AHMAD/analysis_/README.md

 ### Impact of Events:
 * Analyze the influence of special events or weather conditions on Divvy usage.

+## Tools and Libraries
+The project uses the following tools and libraries:

+Python: The primary programming language used for data analysis and visualization.

+Pandas: A library for data manipulation and analysis.

+GeoPandas: A library for working with geospatial data.

+Folium: A library for creating interactive maps.

+Matplotlib: A library for creating static, interactive, and animated visualizations.

+Seaborn: A library for making statistical graphics.

+Scikit-learn: A library for machine learning.

+Plotly: A library for creating interactive plots and dashboards.

+Dash: A Python framework for building web applications.

 ## Let's collaborate to enhance this project and create a useful resource for understanding urban mobility in Chicago.